AMFTech512/af-devlog/pirc/nest/decorators.md

 Typescript Decorators and Metadata
 ---

 While learning about NestJS, there was something in particular that caught my attention.
 Any class in nest that has the `@Injectable` decorator can have dependencies injected into it.
-The crazy thing is that in one of these classes, you can specify a parameter and it's type in the constructor, and nest is able to use the type as a token and automatically inject the appropriate dependency.
+The crazy thing is that in one of these classes, you can specify a parameter and its type in the constructor, and nest is able to use the type as a token and automatically inject the appropriate dependency.
 Here's an example:

 ```Typescript
 import UserRepo from '...';